 - What amount of liquid needs to be dewatered?

 - Will polymers be used?

 - How many gallons will be pumped into the bag per minute?

 - How long is the project?

-For water treatment plants and long term projects, we typically recommend the use of a dewatering tube.
-These dewatering products are larger in size and can help contain and dewatering large amounts of materials.
+For water treatment plants and long term projects, we typically recommend the use of a geotextile tube instead of the geotextile bag.
+These dewatering products are larger in size to help contain and dewater large amounts of materials.